-Adding to the potential horror that could be the one-day widespread adoption of Google Glass, a few sneaky researchers at the University of Michigan have come up with a new twist on a the vintage x-ray-specs peepshow-kink: Personal Predator-Vision.
+Adding to the potential horror that could be the one-day widespread adoption of Google Glass, a few sneaky researchers at the University of Michigan have come up with a new twist on a the vintage x-ray-specs peepshow-kink:

--on a Contact Lens.
+-On a Contact Lens.

 Not only capable of detecting the entire Near, Mid, and Far Infrared spectrum of light but also UV, their invention is yet another application of that newest wonder-material: Graphene.

 And it’s in-part because Graphene is so thin that they can put their contraption right on the lens.
 In-fact, the researchers have Already scaled the whole device size down to about 1 square centimeter.